Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Melonic and pseudo-melonic sectors

-$\bullet$ A leading sector $\mathcal{S}$ is a set of leading families $\mathcal{S}=\{\mathcal{F}_{\gamma_n,\omega_n}\}$ such that each boundary graphs $\gamma_n$ are sums of the boundaries graphs having smallest valence -- up to an eventual prescription for the sum.
+$\bullet$ A leading sector $\mathcal{S}$ is a set of leading families $\mathcal{S}=\{\mathcal{F}_{\gamma_n,\omega_n}\}$ such that each boundary graphs $\gamma_n$ are sums of the boundary graphs having smallest valence -- up to an eventual prescription for the sum.
 The set of family whose boundaries graphs have the smallest valence is called root set, and their elements root families. \\

-$\bullet$ A sub-leading sector is a sector whose families have the same boundary graphs as the families of the leading sector, but smallest degree of divergence. \end{definition} Then all the diagrams in a given familly behaves like $\Lambda^\omega$ with the UV cut-off $\Lambda$.
-Moreover, we recall the definition of the sum of connected invariants: \begin{definition} Let $\gamma_n$ and $\gamma_m$ are two bubbles with valence $n$ and $m$ respectively.
-Let $n_1\in \gamma_n$ and $n_2\in \gamma_m$ two black and white nodes.
+$\bullet$ A sub-leading sector is a sector whose families have the same boundary graphs as the families of the leading sector, but smallest degree of divergence. \end{definition} Then all the diagrams in a given family behave like $\Lambda^\omega$ with the UV cutoff $\Lambda$.
+Moreover, we recall the definition of the sum of connected invariants: \begin{definition} Let $\gamma_n$ and $\gamma_m$ be two bubbles with valence $n$ and $m$ respectively.
+Let $n_1\in \gamma_n$ and $n_2\in \gamma_m$ be two black and white nodes.
 The sum $\gamma_n \ast_{n_1n_2} \gamma_m$ is the connected bubble of valence $n+m-2$ obtained from $\gamma_n$ and $\gamma_m$ as:\\

 $\bullet$ Drawing an edge between $n_1$ and $n_2$\\

 $\bullet$ Contracting it, deleting the end nodes $n_1$ and $n_2$ and connecting together the colored edges hooked to them following their respective colors. \\